He korero whakarapopoto

 The first known football match in New Zealand under rugby rules was played in Whanganui in 1869.
 Charles Monro organised a match in Nelson in 1870 after playing at school in London.
 Other old boys of English public schools persuaded clubs to adopt rugby rules.
 Inter-regional matches were played, and the game spread into rural areas.
 By the mid-1890s there were over 5,000 players – although rugby was seen as violent.
 The New Zealand Rugby Football Union (NZRFU) was set up in 1892.

 Māori played rugby from its early days.
 The Native team, which was mostly Māori, toured Australia and Britain in 1888–89.

 In 1905–6 the All Blacks toured Britain, winning 31 of their 32 games.
 They became known as the Originals.

 Rugby clubs have always been central to the game.
 At its peak, club rugby drew large crowds.

 Provinces have competed for the Ranfurly Shield since 1904, and the National Provincial Championship began in 1976.

 Super Rugby has been played since professional rugby began in 1996.
-New Zealand, Australian, South African, Argentinian and Japanese teams compete.
+New Zealand, Australian, South African, Argentinian and Japanese teams have taken part.

-New Zealand’s main opponents have always been Australia, the ‘home’ countries (of Britain), France and South Africa.
-By 2016 the All Blacks’ success rate in all international matches was 77%.
+New Zealand’s main opponents have been Australia, the ‘home’ countries (of Britain), France and South Africa.
+By 2022 the All Blacks’ success rate in all international matches was 77%.